PAT0216/wine-classification/CONTRIBUTING.md

 6. The push will trigger a workflow to re-build the Docker image, publish it to Docker Hub, and update the `docker-compose.yml` file with the new image tag.
 Check this is successful.
 7. Create a Pull Request to merge the changes made on this branch to that of the main branch.

+### Running the test suite
+Once the container is up and running, navigate to a terminal window and run the `pytest` command in the root of the project.
+More details about the test suite can be found in the [`tests`](tests) directory.

 ## Code of Conduct
 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.